Heaumer/utils/README.md

 not using them to isolate potentially malicious users.
 Furthermore, it's much more efficient than the ptrace solution, while being concise.

+# npipe.c
+A combination of serve.c and client.c: for each incoming connexion on a given port, traffic is forwarded to a distant server:port.

+Note that if upper protocol uses TCP/IP data (eg. 'Host:' of HTTP header), it won't be changed.